panagiotamoraiti/shift-tta/README.md

 ## Evaluation

-In addition to the original benchmark dataset from the VCL@ICCV2023 challenge, the proposed method was further evaluated on four diverse datasets:
+In addition to the original benchmark dataset from the VCL@ICCV2023 challenge, the proposed method was further evaluated on four diverse datasets, specifically modified for the continual test-time adaptation setting:
 - **KITTI**
 - **Cityscapes**
 - **CLAD-D**
-- **Corrupted-COCO**
+- **COCO**

 These evaluations demonstrated the method's robustness and generalization capability under various distribution shifts.